ExxistanceDC/Tama-English-Translation/README.md

 **--> Important! <--**
 - Tested with release <kbd>Tama - Adventurous Ball in Giddy Labyrinth (Japan)</kbd>
+- Test in Ymir, Kronos, and Mednafen emulators, and on real hardware with Satiator.

 ## Helpful Game Tips ##